How to use this site.

 system() manpage for the reason behind this.

-If you've moved the stack pointer ensure it's still correctly aligned for the architecture you're targeting, odd things can happen otherwise.
+If you've moved the stack pointer, ensure it's still correctly aligned for the architecture you're targeting, odd things can happen otherwise (see the

 Think about where your chain resides as it’s being processed.
 If you've pivoted and placed a chain in the .data section of process memory for example, then consider how much stack space is needed by a function you've called.
 If that function requires a lot of space, it may move the stack pointer into non-writable memory or overwrite memory that will have a detrimental effect on program stability if corrupted.